monahendawi/quantum-zne-blog/results.md

 ### Observation 1

-Noise significantly affects the accuracy of quantum computations even for relatively small circuits.
+Quantum noise significantly affects the accuracy of quantum computations even for relatively small circuits.

----

 ### Observation 2

-Zero-Noise Extrapolation consistently improved the estimation accuracy under all investigated noise models.
+Zero-Noise Extrapolation successfully reduced the estimation error under all investigated noise models.

----

 ### Observation 3

-Second-Order Richardson Extrapolation outperformed First-Order Richardson Extrapolation in every tested scenario.
+Second-Order Richardson Extrapolation consistently outperformed First-Order Richardson Extrapolation.

----

 ### Observation 4

+The largest improvement was observed for depolarizing noise, where the estimation error decreased from 0.03547 to 0.00031 after applying Second-Order Richardson Extrapolation.

+### Observation 5

-Phase-flip noise benefited most from higher-order extrapolation, suggesting that structured noise channels may be particularly suitable for advanced ZNE techniques.
+Phase-flip noise also benefited substantially from higher-order extrapolation, achieving an improvement factor of approximately 53.6×.

+### Observation 6

+Bit-flip noise showed the smallest relative improvement among the investigated noise models, although significant error reduction was still achieved.

 ---

-# Key Takeaways
+# Key Findings

 The experiments demonstrate that:

 - Zero-Noise Extrapolation is an effective Quantum Error Mitigation technique.
 - Circuit folding successfully amplifies noise while preserving circuit functionality.
-- Richardson Extrapolation can recover expectation values closer to the ideal result.
+- Richardson Extrapolation recovers expectation values closer to the ideal result.
-- Higher-order extrapolation provides substantial improvements over standard first-order approaches.

-These findings support the use of ZNE as a practical mitigation strategy for current NISQ quantum devices.
+- Second-Order Richardson Extrapolation consistently outperforms First-Order Richardson Extrapolation.
+- The best mitigation performance was achieved under depolarizing noise.
+- An improvement factor of approximately 115× was obtained for depolarizing noise using Second-Order Richardson Extrapolation.